Thomas Fire

 The fire began on December 4, north of Santa Paula, near Steckel Park and south of Thomas Aquinas College from which the fire was named.
-Fast-moving, it quickly reached the city of Ventura, where over five hundred residences were destroyed that night.
+Though the fire started near the college, no buildings at the college were burned in the fire.
+The fire quickly reached the city of Ventura, where over five hundred residences were destroyed that night.
 The fire destroyed almost as many residences in several rural communities amidst the rugged mountain terrain of Ventura County.
 The fire threatened the Ojai Valley, and on December 13, the fire completely surrounded the area, including Lake Casitas.
 The fire began burning through the rugged Santa Ynez Mountains as it threatened several small communities along the Rincon Coast north of Ventura, expanded into the Los Padres National Forest, and reached Santa Barbara County.
 Firefighters concentrated on protecting the communities of Carpinteria and Montecito in the southern portion of the county as the fire burned in the foothills of the Santa Ynez Mountains where access was difficult.

 The unusually strong and persistent Santa Ana winds were the largest factor in the spread of the fire.
 Much of Southern California experienced "the strongest and longest duration Santa Ana wind event we have seen so far this season", according to the National Weather Service.
 The region experienced an on-and-off Santa Ana wind event for a little over two weeks, which contributed to the Thomas Fire's persistent growths in size.
 At its height, the wildfire was powerful enough to generate its own weather, qualifying it as a firestorm.
 There were periods of time when the fire was advancing at a rate of an acre (0.4 ha) per second.
 The winds also dried out the air, resulting in extremely low humidity.
 The area, along with most of Southern California, experienced the driest March-through-December period on record.

 While November is the typical beginning of the rainy season in California, the first measurable rain for the area fell on January 8, 2018, more than a month into the fire.
 With the natural vegetation burnt, flash floods and mudflows damaged homes in Montecito when the rains arrived.
 Evacuations were ordered or anticipated for neighborhoods that sit below areas recently burned by the Thomas Fire and other wildfires.
 By January 10, at least 21 people had been killed by the sudden flooding and debris flows that followed the heavy rains, which also destroyed over 100 homes.